davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 ![](images/flat/the-nn.png)

 So - no idea, really.

+## Determiners

 Beyond "a" and "the" - the other determiners are interesting:

 ![](images/flat/this-that-these-those.png)